Illinois-area Summer Music Camps:

 Who Can Apply

-6th through 11th grade students who are currently enrolled in a Unit 7 Chorus or Band class, and intend to be a member of one of these classes during the upcoming school year.
+6ththrough 11thgrade students who are currently enrolled in Unit 7 Chorus or Band class and intend to be a member of one of these classes the upcoming school year.

 How to Apply

-Select the music camp you wish to attend and fill out the camp application.
-Fill out the Music Boosters scholarship form and photocopy your completed camp application.
-All applications must be mailed to Unit 7 Music Boosters, P.O.
+Select the music camp you wish to attend, and fill out the camp application.
+Fill out the Music Boosters scholarship form and submit a photocopy of your completed music camp application.
+All scholarship applications must be mailed to Unit 7 Music Boosters, P.O.
 Box 1063, Tolono, IL 61880.
-Based on earlier feedback, no applications will be accepted at the Fine Arts Festival or by the music directors.
-Representatives from the Music Boosters will be available to answer questions about scholarships during the Fine Arts Festival on Thursday, March 9.
-Applications will be considered with postmarks up to March 31, 2017.
+Representatives from Music Boosters will be available to answer questions about scholarships during the Fine Arts Festival on Thursday, March 14.
+Applications will be considered with postmarks up to April 1, 2019.

-Should the student elect not to attend camp, it is the parent's responsibility to contact the camp administration and the Music Booster Treasurer in a timely manner to have a refund issued by the camp, and the scholarship funds returned to the Music Boosters Treasurer.
-If a refund cannot be issued by the camp for any reason, including a no-show or cancellation that was made too late, it will be the parent's responsibility to reimburse Music Boosters for the full scholarship amount.
-Should a student not attend a camp due to their registered camp being cancelled, it will also be the parent's responsibility to obtain a refund from the camp administration and return the funds to the Music Boosters Treasurer, c/o Kevin Polonus, Unit 7 Music Boosters, P.O.
+Should the student elect not to attend camp, it is the parent’s responsibility to contact the camp administration and the Music Booster Treasurer in a timely manner to have a refund issued by the camp, and the scholarship funds returned to the Music Booster Treasurer.
+If a refund cannot be issued by the camp for any reason, including a no-show cancellation that was made too late, it will be the parent’s responsibility to reimburse Unity Music Boosters for the full scholarship amount.
+Should a student not attend a camp due to their registered camp being cancelled, it will also be the parent’s responsibility to obtain a refund from the camp administration and return the funds to the Music Booster Treasurer, c/o Lisa Rink, Unit 7 Music Boosters, P.O.
 Box 1063, Tolono, IL 61880.

 All scholarship recipients will be asked to provide a brief one or two paragraph letter describing their camp experience for publicity purposes for next year’s music scholarships.

-Ashley Marshall plans to again lead an in-house Show Choir camp at Unity HS.
-The student cost of this camp is usually in the $100 range for the week’s activities.
+Victoria Kensek plans to again lead an in-house Show Choir camp at Unity.
+The student cost of this camp is $75 for the week’s activities.
+If a sibling is attending the cost for the additional student is $50.
 Please consider the Unity Show Choir camp as another option when considering applying for outside show choir camp scholarships.
-Additional details: Professional clinicians from Chicago area, attendees divided into Junior High and Senior High groups, each day would include vocal and dance instruction, lunch and fun activities, end of camp Saturday performance for family and friends, t-shirt included in camp fee, additional sibling discount.
-More details - click HERE
+Registration Form - to be posted when received

 UMB Contact Information – Website: unitymusicboosters.org